Vietnam travel guide

 Cu Chi Tunnels

-The ingenious, sprawling network of tunnels at Cu Chi, 70km north-west of Ho Chi Minh City, were used as a base by the Viet Cong to carry out their guerilla war campaign against the US between 1960 and 1975.
-It's hard to describe just how clever and extensive these tunnels are.
-From the ground, you'd...
-Continue Reading →
+The ingenious, sprawling network of tunnels were used by the Viet Cong to carry out a guerilla campaign against the US during the Vietnam War.

 My Son